 I remember when I first had an overwhelming urge to learn more about cinema and filmmaking, I scourged for books at flea markets.
-But, for someone curious about understand filmmaking today, there are a bunch of great YouTube channels to go to.
-So this is a list of 5 channels that consistently create great content on cinema, for the all the curious kids out there.
+But, for someone curious about understanding filmmaking today, there are a bunch of great YouTube channels to go to.
+So this is a list of 5 channels that consistently create great content on cinema, for all the curious kids out there.

 For who: If you are just starting to fall in love with the art of filmmaking, CineFix is the place to start.
 They create content that is quite accessible for a film lover novice.

 Type of content: CineFix mostly creates video essays in an easily consumable list format.
 The content does not go as deep into filmmaking as the other channels in this list but it makes up for that with the breadth of topics covered, from lists on top villains to film history and pop culture.

 For whom: For film fanatics who love writing screenplays or have a curiosity to know the thought process behind each scene in a movie.
 Every great director and screenplay writer has a deliberate core idea behind each shot that ends up in the final cut of the movie and its this core idea that “Lessons from the Screenplay tries to uncover.

 Type of content: 15â€“20 minute videos that take a specific film, find its core idea and then breaks down how the screenplay communicates the core idea to the viewer.

 For whom: If you want to know more about the process of an artist and the history of his work, this is your go to channel.
 An interesting part of the discovery of each artist is that you get to learn that they had very few core principles and their life’s work was grounded in these principles.